 We evaluated the quality of our KB+Text search on the dataset just described on three query benchmarks.
 Each benchmark consists of a set of queries, and for each query the set of relevant entities for that query from the knowledge base (YAGO in our case).
-Two of these query benchmarks are from past entity search competitions, described in Section 3: the Yahoo SemSearch 2011 List Search Track [23] and the TREC 2009 Entity Track [3].
-The third query benchmark is based on a random selection of ten Wikipedia featured List of ... pages, similarly as in [7].
+Two of these query benchmarks are from past entity search competitions, described in Sect.
+3: the Yahoo SemSearch 2011 List Search Track [24] and the TREC 2009 Entity Track [6].
+The third query benchmark is based on a random selection of ten Wikipedia featured List of ... pages, similarly as in [19].

 To allow reproducibility, we provide queries and relevance judgments as well as the possibility to evaluate (and modify) the queries against a live running system for the SemSearch List Track and the Wikipedia lists under the link provided in the abstract.
 The TREC Entity Track queries were used for an in-depth quality evaluation that does not allow for an easy reproduction.
+Therefore we do not provide them in our reproducibility web application.